rabbitmq/rabbitmq-priority-queue/README.md

 standard queue, and the on-disc format is somewhat different.
 This has the following implications:

-* _It is dangerous to disable the plugin when durable priority queues exist_;
-  the broker will fail to start again.
+* _It is dangerous to disable the plugin when durable priority queues exist_; such queues will crash if the plugin is disabled while the broker is running, and the broker will fail to start again if stopped.
 Remember that on broker upgrade non-bundled plugins like this one need to be reinstalled.
 * It is similarly dangerous to enable the plugin if you have declared durable queues with an `x-max-priority` argument without it.
 I have no idea why you'd do that, since you wouldn't get priority queues, but